Small steps and helpful tools—like the right savings account (they’re not all made equal)—can help you get ahead.

 Keep tabs on your credit report

-Did you know you can request a free credit report each year from the three major credit reporting bureaus (Equifax, Experian, and TransUnion) as well as at AnnualCreditReport.com?
-(During the COVID-19 pandemic, you can do this weekly.)
+Did you know you can access your credit score and report within minutes, for free, in digital banking?
 Make use of these free resources without damaging your credit score, and check your credit report for anything you don’t recognize.

 Create a monthly budget and keep it up to date

 With a budget, you can allocate where you want your money to go, set financial goals, and track your spending.
-It’s important to know where your money is, and there are lots of (free) tools online to help you start your budget (like SELCO’s Money Manager or the personal finance app Mint).
-With Money Manager, you can set your budget, goals, and track all your accounts (even across different financial institutions).
+It’s important to know where your money is, and there are lots of (free) tools online to help you start your budget (for instance, within SELCO Digital Banking or from the personal finance app Mint).
 Whichever method you choose (even if it’s tracking spending in a spreadsheet or a notebook), the best time to start budgeting is now.

 Start your emergency fund